The Bell Telephone Hour

-The Bell Telephone Hour (also known as The Telephone Hour) is a concert series that began April 29, 1940, on NBC Radio, and was heard on NBC until June 30, 1958.
+The Bell Telephone Hour, also known as The Telephone Hour, is a concert series broadcast on NBC Radio Network from April 29, 1940, to June 30, 1958.
 Sponsored by Bell Telephone as the name implies, it showcased the best in classical and Broadway music, reaching eight to nine million listeners each week.
 It continued on television from 1959 to 1968.
 Throughout the program's run on both radio and television, the studio orchestra on the program was conducted by Donald Voorhees.

 Synopsis

 After early shows featuring James Melton and Francia White as soloists, producer Wallace Magill restructured the format on April 27, 1942, into the "Great Artists Series" of concert and opera performers, beginning with Jascha Heifetz.
 The list of talents heard over the years includes Marian Anderson, Bing Crosby, Margaret Daum, Nelson Eddy, Benny Goodman, Josef Hofmann, José Iturbi, Fritz Kreisler, Gregor Piatigorsky, Oscar Levant, Ezio Pinza, Lily Pons, Gladys Swarthout, and Helen Traubel.

 The series returned to radio in 1968-69 as Encores from the Bell Telephone Hour featuring highlights and interviews from the original series.